 What to Buy in February

 Chocolate.Like a kid in a candy store, chocoholics can satisfy their chocolate cravings on the cheap after Valentine's Day.
-Raid the candy aisle to find enticing February deals on Valentine's Day packages as retailers try to clear the holiday stash.
+The best bang for your buck will be the discounts on high-end chocolates that don't go on sale often.
+You can also raid the candy aisle to find enticing February deals on mid-range Valentine's Day packages as retailers try to sell off the holiday stash.
 And don't be afraid to stock up -- chocolate lasts for several months when stored in a cool, dry spot.
-Our picks for best cheap chocolate: Cadbury Royal Dark Chocolate and Lindt Lindor Truffles.
+Our picks for best cheap chocolate include Cadbury Royal Dark Chocolate and Lindt Lindor Truffles.

 Tax-Filing Software.With tax day drawing near, look for falling prices on tax filing software.
 Sales on the software started in January, but will be much better in February and March, the closer it is to to tax day.
 But don't wait too long -- filing early means no rushing to meet the tax-day deadline.

 Foods in Season.Eat seasonally, proclaim the food gurus.
 And what a feast you can find this time of year.
 There are plentiful fresh and reasonably-priced foods to buy in February, including beets, Brussels sprouts, cabbage, celery, clementines, cauliflower, grapefruit, kale, lemons, onions, oranges, pears, sweet potatoes, and tangerines.
 Check Epicurious's peak-season map to see what's freshest in your area and try out new recipes, like Rachael Ray's Brussels sprouts with bacon or the Korean spicy fermented cabbage dish called kimchi.